kevindierkx/laravel-domain-parser/README.md

 ## Changelog
 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

-## Contributing

-Contributions are welcome and will be fully credited.
-Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for details.

 ## Testing

 To run the tests, run the following command from the project folder: